top of page

 • Cover the infant’s nose and mouth with your mouth to create a seal.

-• Each breath should last about 1 second—just enough to make the chest rise.
+• Each breath should last about 1 second, just enough for the chest to rise.

 Step 6: Repeat

-• Continue the cycle of 30 compressions and 2 breaths.
+• Continue cycles of 30 compressions and 2 breaths.

-• Do not stop until the infant starts breathing, help arrives, or someone relieves you.
+• Do not stop until the infant starts breathing, emergency help arrives, or someone takes over.

 • Never shake an unresponsive infant.

-• Be gentle but firm—too much force can cause injury.
+• Be gentle but firm; excessive force can cause injury.

 Conclusion